lorikrell/gamerchic/docs/photoshop/coins.md

 :::

 :::sonceri Helpful Request for the Artist
 All of these resources are free of charge to download and open for anyone to use.
 Creating art and resources takes a great deal of time, effort, artistic work, and more.
-As a helpful gesture, feel free to note you used Sonceri Resources and Templates for a logo.
+As a helpful gesture, feel free to note you used Sonceri Resources and Templates.
 You can link to this page.
 Thank you so very much!
 :::

 ## Download and Build